 There was no difference in the overall practice of the respondents.
 This is probably because they were not able to practice what they know since the disaster did not occur yet.
-The respondents were also not ready with 3 days water preparation, canned food, battery, power bank and generator because some of these item were costly and that at present, they are not even in proper home and they cannot afford to buy them even after 2 intervention.
-After the 2 intervention programmes, they were given some monetary token, but the emergency and sanitary kits were only for the lucky winner.
+The respondents were also not ready with 3 days water preparation, canned food, battery, power bank and generator because some of these item were costly and that at present, they are not even in proper home and they cannot afford to b Mean rank for positive ranks